 Miso-glazed salmon, harissa-glazed salmon, lemon-parmesan salmon are just a few that come to mind.

-The recipe below uses a Mexican-inspired rub made with chipotle spice and lime juice.
+The recipe below uses lime juice and a Mexican-inspired rub made with chipotle spice.
 The grilled salmon dinner is further enhanced with a Mexican chile verde sauce.
 If you want to make an excellent chile verde sauce, click here and follow Step 1.

 Asparagus, green beans, fresh peas, ramps or any of the wonderful fresh spring vegetables round out the dinner and make it a delight to eat on the deck.
 Right next to the cold, but clean, grill.